 Skip common password themes

-Skip commonly used password themes such as birthdays, anniversaries, or the name of a loved ones and pets.
+Skip commonly used password themes such as birthdays, anniversaries, or the name of loved ones and pets.
 Do not use obvious words like your name, your town or date of birth.

 Make sure it’s easy for you to remember, but make it something difficult for someone else to figure out.